 - Stay 1,000 feet (3 football fields) from cliffs, offshore rocks and islands.

-- for a free presentation at your next club meeting or event.
+- to schedule a free presentation (PDF) at your next club meeting or event.

-- Kayaker Guide to Special Closures in California's Marine Protected Areas.
-Download or for your free copy, today.
+- ID & Kayaker Guide to Special Closures in California's Marine Protected Areas.
+Download (PDF) or for a free waterproof copy.

 Visit www.SeabirdProtectionNetwork.org, our umbrella website, to find links to all the Network Chapters.